 Flexible Spending Accounts

 Flexible Spending Accounts (FSAs) allow you to contribute a portion of your pay on a pre-tax basis up to IRS contribution limits to pay for eligible health care and/or dependent care expenses.
-The funds you contribute to these plans are deducted from your paycheck before taxes are withdrawn.

 FSAs expire every year on December 31.
 You must re-enroll each year during Open Enrollment to participate in this program.